THIS DATE IN HISTORY: Oct. 2

 1955: Dutch Reibel of the Detroit Red Wings sets an NHL All-Star Game record with 10 shots on goal.
 The defending Stanley Cup champions defeat the All-Stars 3-1 at Olympia Stadium.

-1999: The Atlanta Thrashers play the first regular-season game in franchise history, a 4-1 loss to the New Jersey Devils in front of a full house of 18,545 at Phillips Arena.
-Kelly Buchberger, named as team captain a few days earlier, scores the first goal in Thrashers history at 11:26 of the second period, but it's the only one of Atlanta's 26 shots to get past Martin Brodeur.
+1999: The Atlanta Thrashers play the first regular-season game in their history, a 4-1 loss to the New Jersey Devils in front of a full house of 18,545 at Phillips Arena.
+Kelly Buchberger, named team captain a few days earlier, scores the first goal in Thrashers history, at 11:26 of the second period, but it's the only one of Atlanta's 26 shots to get past Martin Brodeur.

 2009: Ville Koistinen puts on a show for the home fans in the first NHL regular-season game played in Finland.
-Koistinen, a defenseman from Oulu, Finland, has a goal in regulation and gets the shootout winner in the Florida Panthers' 4-3 victory against the Chicago Blackhawks at Hartwall Arena in Helsinki.
-He wins the game by roofing a backhander under the crossbar behind goaltender Cristobal Huet.
-Goaltender Tomas Vokoun is the other hero for the Panthers, making 52 saves.
+Koistinen, a defenseman from Oulu, Finland, scores a goal in regulation and scores the shootout winner in the Florida Panthers' 4-3 victory against the Chicago Blackhawks at Hartwall Arena in Helsinki.
+He wins the game by roofing a backhander under the crossbar behind Cristobal Huet.
+Goalie Tomas Vokoun is the other hero for the Panthers, making 52 saves.

 On the same night, Paul Kariya scores two goals to help the St. Louis Blues rally for a 4-3 win against the Red Wings.
 The game, played in Stockholm, Sweden, is part of the NHL Premiere series.